APTrust/dart/README_Dart3.md

 Note that when you build a release, you should get rid of the `replace` and point to a specific build of Dart Runner.

+If you want to change the version of Dart Runner in a dev or release build, use the following command from the command line:

+`go get github.com/dart-runner@version`

+Where `version` is the commit id you want to build with.
+For example:

+`go get github.com/dart-runner@87709f079baaefd79d76873b711e2c6b64bec688`

+That will update go.mod and go.sum as necessary.

 ## Testing